 This DVD collection of six presentations filmed in studios, laboratories, and museum galleries provide rare behind-the-scenes experiences.
 It introduces art elements, such as color and perspective; demonstrates artistic techniques ranging from sculpture to printmaking; and addresses conservation issues that relate to art objects.
 Artists interviewed include Sam Gilliam, Roy Lichtenstein, and Sean Scully.

-The Making Art DVD compilation includes the following titles, which are also available as individual films on VHS:
+The Making Art DVD compilation includes the following titles:

 - Seeing Color: Object, Light, Observer

 Focusing on works by Titian, Turner, Monet, and Matisse, this film asks, "What is color?" and turns for answers to artists, curators, conservation scientists, and science students.
 Filmed in studios, laboratories, and museum galleries, Seeing Color looks at its subject as both an aesthetic and physical phenomenon.